Looking for Legal Help in North Carolina?

 Please note that the following links and telephone numbers are strictly for information purposes.
 The UNC School of Law Clinical Programs neither endorses nor has any formal affiliation with the organizations listed below.

-The North Carolina Bar Association publishes a series of pamphlets called “This Is The Law,” which address a variety of topics, including family law issues, tenant rights, bankruptcy, and worker’s compensation.
+The North Carolina Bar Association publishes a series of pamphlets called “This Is The Law,” which address topics including family law issues, tenant rights, bankruptcy, and worker’s compensation.
 The website LawHelpNC.org also offers free information about a wide variety of criminal and civil legal questions.
-Finally, the Caselaw Access Project allows users to search for published court decisions online for free.
+Finally, The Caselaw Access Project allows users to search for published court decisions online for free.

 If you would like to speak to an attorney for a free, 10-minute phone call, please visit NC Free Legal Help.
 This website has a database of 500+ attorneys who have agreed to provide free initial legal information via phone or email.